 Actually, configuring PureVPN for torrents is comparatively simple:

-- Download and install the PureVPN client, and purchase one of their paid for VPN plans (not the free service).
+- Download and install the PureVPN client, and purchase one of their paid-for VPN plans.
+A 7-day trial for $0.99 is fine too.

 - Load the VPN client and choose the “Settings” menu in the top right-hand corner.